aloop/aml-css/README.md

-* `$aml-breakpoints`: The sass map which defines the various breakpoints to use with the `bp`, `bp-max`, and `bp-min-max` mixins, as well as for the various classes which can generate variants such as `.u-1/2@large`, with `large` being the name of the breakpoint.<br>
+* `$aml-breakpoints`: The sass map which defines the various breakpoints to use with the `bp`, `bp-max`, and `bp-min-max` mixins, as well as for the various classes which can generate variants such as `.u-1/2@large`, with `large` being the name of the breakpoint.

   Defaults to:

   ```
   $breakpoints = (
     tiny: rem(480)